 The European Athletics U23 Championships was introduced in 1997, ostensibly to facilitate the transition between the U20 and senior ranks.

-The first edition of the championships were held in Turku and the event will be returning to Finnish soil later this year when Espoo, situated just outside Helsinki, stages the four-day championships from 13-16 July.
+The first edition of the championships were held in Turku and the latest edition returned to Finnish soil, specifically the city of Espoo, situated just outside Helsinki, which staged the four-day championships from 13-16 July 2023.